Justin Fashanu: Football career

 He began a trial with Newcastle United on 24 October 1991, making one first-team appearance as a sub against Peterborough United.
 Manager Ossie Ardiles decided not to give him a permanent contract.
 He signed for Torquay United in the Third Division on 23 November 1991.
 He was the centre of fan and media attention while at Plainmoor: in particular, his relationship with Coronation Street actress Julie Goodyear featured in tabloid newspapers; but he still managed to impress on the pitch, playing 21 league games that season and scoring 10 goals, though he was unable to save Torquay from suffering relegation from the Third Division.

 When Ivan Golac was appointed the manager of Torquay in February 1992, Fashanu was given the role of assistant manager and maintained this position at the end of the season when Golac was replaced by new manager Paul Compton.

 On 13 April 1992, Fashanu received a £265 fine and a 28-day driving ban after being found guilty of speeding and failing to produce his driving licence.

 In February 1993, with Torquay battling against a second successive relegation, from the new Division Three to the Football Conference, Fashanu applied for the vacant post of manager following Compton's departure, but was turned down in favour of Neil Warnock.
 Fashanu left Torquay, having scored 15 goals in 41 games for the Gulls.
 He went on to play for Airdrieonians soon after but was unable to save them from suffering relegation from the Scottish Premier Division.

 He left Airdrieonians in 1993, playing in Sweden with Trelleborg, before returning to Scotland, joining Heart of Midlothian in July 1993, but then had his contract terminated in February 1994 for "unprofessional conduct" (he had attempted to sell false stories regarding him and a number of cabinet ministers to the press), and returned to the United States to coach youth football in Georgia.
 He later moved to Atlanta Ruckus but was suspended for the playoffs for failure to comply with the terms of his contract, before joining Miramar Rangers in New Zealand in 1997.
-He then moved to Ellicott City, Maryland to coach the Maryland Mania, a new professional team in the second division USL A-League, following his officially announced retirement from the professional game.
+He then moved to Ellicott City, Maryland, to coach the Maryland Mania, a new professional team in the second division USL A-League, following his officially announced retirement from the professional game.

 Coming out in the press

 Fashanu agreed to an exclusive with The Sun tabloid newspaper to come out as gay.
-They ran the headline as "£1m Football Star: I AM GAY" on 22 October 1990.
+They ran the headline as "£1m Soccer Star: I AM GAY" on 22 October 1990.
 He claimed to have had an affair with a married Conservative MP, whom he first met in a London gay bar.
 "We ended up in bed together at his London flat", he said.
 A week later, his brother John Fashanu agreed to an exclusive with The Voice under the headline "John Fashanu: My Gay Brother is an Outcast."
 Justin Fashanu was interviewed for the July 1991 cover story of Gay Times, where the situation was summarised as: